01-edu/UX-UI/subjects/ux/seamstress/ideation/README.md

 **Deliverables:**

-- Script of the ideation workshop
+- A PDF document with the script of the tool context
-- Completed tool : a board with all the ideas - on paper or digitally on Miro or Figma
+- Completed tool: a board with all the ideas - on paper or digitally on Miro or Figma
-- Key learnings from this phase
+- A PDF document with the key learnings from this phase

 **Tips:**